Protests over murdered British soldier, pressure on Cameron

 Faith Matters, a charity working to defuse religious tensions, said it had registered a spike in reports of Islamophobic attacks in calls to its hotline, describing incidents as "very focused, very aggressive attacks".

-Two war memorials in London were vandalized with red graffiti overnight, including the word 'Islam' spray-painted onto one monument.
+Two war memorials in London were vandalised with red graffiti overnight, including the word 'Islam' spray-painted onto one monument.

 Suspects Michael Adebolajo, 28, and Michael Adebowale, 22, allegedly ran over Rigby with a car near his army barracks and butchered him with knives.
 Police shot the two, and they remain under armed guard in separate London hospitals.